Call Us: (314) 434-7430

 Will my insurance cover my orthotics?

 Answer: Custom orthotics is often a treatment modality used to help relieve foot pain associated with many disorders of the foot and ankle.
-Often this type of treatment is a covered service through your insurance company.
+Often this type of treatment is not a covered service through insurance.

 How long will I be off work after my foot surgery?